Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/lighting/lamps/sun/sky_atmosphere.rst

 or some ambient occlusion, to fill in the *Sun* shadows.

-Atmosphere shading currently works incorrectly in reflections and refractions and is only supported for solid shaded surfaces.
+Atmosphere shading currently works incorrectly in reflections and refractions and is only supported for solid-shaded surfaces.
 This will be addressed in a later release.